jopetty/word-problem/README.md

 To train a model, run `python depth_test.py`.
 Command-line arguments to configure the training run are the arguments to the `main` function, which is the most accurate documentation for what to do.
 Some important ones:

-- `data`: the name of the file in the `data/` directory, without the `.csv` extension.
+- `--group`: the name of the file in the `data/` directory, without the `.csv` extension.
-- `num_layers`: how many layers in the transformer encoder.
+- `--num_layers`: how many layers in the transformer encoder.
-- `epochs`: the number of epochs to train for.
+- `--epochs`: the number of epochs to train for.

+You must include exactly one of `--k` or `--max_len`.
+These values specify how long the sequences of the dataset are in terms of the number of elements multiplied together.
+If `--k` is passed, sequences will be of length 2 or `k`; if `--max_len` is passed, they will be of lengths between 2 and `max_len`.
+If `k` or `max_len` are greater than 2, the training set will include all sequences of length 2 plus a random subset of the longer sequences; if `k` or `max_len` are equal to 2, the 2-element sequences will be split between the train and validation sets.

 ### Data